collabnix/dockerlabs/play-with-docker/jenkins-virtualbox-swarm/README.md

-# Demonstratin CI-CD Pipeline using Jenkins, Docker Swarm Mode and Virtualbox running on Docker for Mac
+# Demonstrating CI-CD Pipeline using Jenkins, Docker Swarm Mode and Virtualbox running on Docker for Mac

 ## Pre-requisite: